Recovery is just a phone call away.

 The side effects of alcohol addiction medication are nausea, headaches, digestive problems, sleep disturbances, and mood changes, with some medications causing specific reactions.

-Here are the common side effects of alcohol addiction medications:
+Common side effects of alcohol addiction medications

 Rediscover Life at Right Choice Recovery